core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ### Protection by a Security Protocol

-Using Echo almost needs to be used in combination with a security protocol for meaningful results in almost all applications.
+For meaningful results, the Echo option needs to be used in combination with a security protocol in almost all applications.

 When the information extracted by the server is only about a part of the system outside of any security protocol,